Guizeronet/webpack-templetes/README.md

 - Use

-Development: execute to watch modifications in files and generate files quickly skping the unglyfy process.
+Development: execute to watch modifications in files and generate the outputs quickly skping the unglyfy process.

 * npm run build:watch